Onward Shay! Boise Marathon Weekend Schedule

 Book Your Hotel for Race Day

 So many options to choose from!
-These featured hotels all located close to the start/finish in downtown Boise.
-Book these and more directly through our booking engine.
+The hotel featured below is located close to the start/finish in downtown Boise.
+You can view more hotels available through our booking engine.

 The Grove Hotel